What is a liver biopsy?

 Hepatitis.
 This is a redness and swelling (inflammation) of the liver that sometimes causes long-lasting

 damage.
 It is caused by viruses, illegal drugs, alcohol, parasites, or other conditions.

-- Liver tumor.
+Liver tumor.
 An abnormal lump or mass of tissue.
-Tumors can be noncancerous (benign) or cancerous
+Tumors can be noncancer (benign) or cancer (malignant).

 Your provider may have other reasons to recommend a liver biopsy.